-Early in the process of buying a dental practice, before you formally purchase the practice, you'll start with a letter of intent.
+Early in the process of buying a practice, whether it's a dental, medical, optometric, veterinary practice, and before you formally purchase the practice, you'll start with a letter of intent.
 Your letter of intent is the first piece of legal paperwork in the practice-buying process, as it details your interest in buying the practice and sets out some of the basic business/economic terms.
 As you create this important document, make sure that you take it seriously!
 The terms in your letter of intent can help shape your purchase agreement and other important aspects of your purchase.

 A letter of intent is traditionally finalized before you jump in and buy a new practice and it offers you a number of benefits.
 Your letter of intent:

 Typically, your letter of intent will cause the selling dentist or doctor to take their practice off the market during your negotiations--though it may require earnest money, or a small deposit on the amount of the practice, in order to do so.
 This is a critical step since it establishes you as the new soon-to-be owner of the practice and means that you're not competing with others who may also want to buy the practice.
 Once the letter of intent is written and signed by both parties, it indicates that you and the selling dentist are working toward an agreement.
 The practice isn't yours yet, but this is certainly the first step in the process!

 Note that a letter of intent is not legally binding.
 At this stage of the process, your purchase is not guaranteed.
 Rather, the letter of intent establishes your intent to buy the practice and the selling dentist's intent to let you.